blackbaud/skyux-cli/README.md

 ### Installing SSL Certificate
 In order to load your local SPA into the SKY Pages Host you will need to add a certificate to your computer's Trusted Roots list.

-- Navigate to https://github.com/blackbaud/sky-pages-out-skyux2/tree/master/ssl and download `server.crt`.
+- Download `server.crt` from https://raw.githubusercontent.com/blackbaud/sky-pages-out-skyux2/master/ssl/server.crt.

 #### On Mac OS X